sergiocollado/potpourri/Notes_on_Linux/Notes_on_linux_kernel_modules.md

   dmesg -w & # the & is to run it in background.
  ```

-### kernel module without an exit function?
+### Is possible a kernel module without an exit function?

-When the is not exit function, the module will not be possible to be removed.
+When there is not exit function, the module will not be possible to be removed.
 When try to be removed, it
 will report an EBUSY module.
 This is defined in `kernel/module.c` at `SYSCALL_DEFINE2(delete_module, ...`

 ### kernel module without an init function?